 Multicharts

-- Multicharts Is not a broker so all commissions will applied by the compatible broker you use.
+- Multicharts Is not a broker, so all commissions will be applied by the compatible broker you use.
 The data provider also determines the data cost you select.

 - Multicharts does offer a 30-day free demo which is very useful for prospective clients.